datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 YODA-compliant data analysis project, written in Python, and set up in a DataLad dataset.

-For your submission, you decide to analyse the
+For your submission, you decide to analyze the
 `iris flower data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
 It is a multivariate data set on 50 samples of each of three species of Iris flowers (*Setosa*, *Versicolor*, or *Virginica*), with four variables: the length and width of the sepals and petals